anlit75/CCU-Thesis-LaTeX-Template/README_English.md

 "latex-workshop.latex.autoClean.run": "onSucceeded",    // automatically clean up when compilation is successful
 ```

+> After the installation is complete, VSCode must be restarted!

 ### LaTeX Workshop SyncTex
 In the Keyboard Shortcuts Settings, you can configure the shortcut for `SyncTex` as shown in the image below.
 The default is `ctrl+alt+j`, but you can adjust as needed.